openhab/openhab-alexa/USAGE.md

     * The interactive REST API interface available through the openHAB 2 dashboard
     * PaperUI does not yet allow manipulation of tags

-#### Item Label Recommendation
+#### Item Label Recommendation and Requirement

 Matching of voice commands to Items happens based on the Item label (e.g. "Kitchen Light").
+(Note: Although, it is valid syntax to not have an item label, the string in quotes following the name.
+For this skill to function properly a label is required.)
 It is therefore advisable, to choose labels that can be used to form natural commands.
 As an example, compare "Alexa, turn on the *Kitchen Light*" vs. "Alexa, turn on the *Ground Floor LEDs Kitchen*".